faiz897/Port-Scanner/README.md

 # Port Scanner

-This is designed for scanniing the open and close ports of the system.
+This is designed for scanning the open and close ports of the system.
 It has three scans SYN, UDP, COMPREHENSIVE scan.
 <hr>